alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

   elsewhere.
 - Arm® and Corstone™ are registered trademarks or trademarks of Arm® Limited (or its subsidiaries) in the US and/or elsewhere.
+- Arm®, Keil® and µVision® are registered trademarks of Arm Limited (or its subsidiaries) in the US and/or elsewhere.
 - TensorFlow™, the TensorFlow logo, and any related marks are trademarks of Google Inc.

 ## Prerequisites

 Before starting the setup process, please make sure that you have:

-- A Linux x86_64 based machine, the Windows Subsystem for Linux is preferable.
+- A Linux x86_64 based machine.
+If using Microsoft® Windows®, Windows Subsystem for Linux (WSL) is preferable.
-  > **Note:** Currently, Windows is not supported as a build environment.
+  > **Note:** Currently, Microsoft® Windows® is not supported as a build environment.

 - At least one of the following toolchains:
   - GNU Arm Embedded toolchain (version 10.2.1 or above) -